 Prairie weather has a desert-like personality of opposing extremes.
 Wildlife and prairie flora have become accustomed to these harsh changes.
-It may come as a surprise to learn that several species of cacti and reptile normally associated with desert climates thrive in this unique tallgrass prairie landscape.
+Several cactus and reptile species normally associated with desert climates thrive in this unique landscape.

 Warm moist air from the Gulf of Mexico clashes with cold Canadian air over the Great Plains region.
 This produces extreme temperature ranges and high precipitation.
 Seasonal temperatures can spike or fall 40 degrees in a day.
 Annual precipitation averages 30-40 inches, mostly in rainfall.
 Thunderstorms bring forceful winds uninhibited by trees.
 Rarely, violent summer storms can produce tornadoes.

 Smoke rises every spring in the Flint Hills.
 Land managers prepare for another growth season in one of the world's best grazing regions.
 Fires will temporarily reduce the air quality within the region.
 Land managers coordinate with the Environmental Protection Agency to monitor and reduce this impact on urban areas.

 Fresh grasses emerge a few days after a spring rain.
 This green carpet is rich in nutrients for wildlife.
 The fresh vegetation and warm temperatures encourage wildlife to emerge from their winter refuge.
 Migratory birds return for the mating season.
 Bison birth their calves.
 Wildflowers open close to the ground for early pollination.

 Rain and low vegetation make trails in the bottomland relatively muddy.
 Creek crossings may be deeper with slick footing.
 Wildlife is most present with nest-building and mating calls.